 To begin with, it's important to understand that the alcohol content in apple wine can vary depending on the fermentation process and the specific type of apple used.
 Generally speaking, apple wine has a higher alcohol content than traditional hard cider.

-According to industry standards, a can only be classified as a hard cider if it has an alcohol by volume (ABV) of no more than 8.5%.
+According to industry standards, a beverage can only be classified as a hard cider if it has an alcohol by volume (ABV) of no more than 8.5%.
 This means that any cider with an ABV higher than 8.5% is technically considered apple wine.

 Now, you might be wondering why there is a distinction between hard cider and apple wine.
 Well, it all comes down to the fermentation process.
-Hard cider is typically made by fermenting apple with , which converts the sugars in the juice into alcohol.
+Hard cider is typically made by fermenting apple juice with yeast, which converts the sugars in the juice into alcohol.
 The resulting beverage is light, crisp, and typically has a lower alcohol content.

 On the other hand, apple wine is made by fermenting apple juice for a longer period of time, allowing for a higher alcohol content to develop.
 This can be achieved by using specific strains of yeast or by adding additional sugars to the juice before fermentation.
 The result is a more robust and alcoholic beverage.